What student health benefits can I get?

 Deals and discounts

-Many health and fitness companies offer great discounts for students on everything from contact lenses to gym memberships and sports gear.
+Another great student health benefit is that many health and fitness companies offer great discounts for students on everything from contact lenses to gym memberships and sports gear.
 Find out more via the National Union of Students, Student Beans, and UniDays.